• Rachael Jones

 As an educator, she is an enthusiastic supporter of students and colleagues.
 She likes to keep up to date clinically, working 2 shifts a fortnight on the roster – and she particularly enjoys the acute theatre.

 Catherine believes it is important to socialise our new scope of practice both within and beyond our profession.
-She is also excited that the NZATS conference will be held in Te Whanganui-a-Tara, Wellington in 2025.

 Her spare time is often spent reading or walking the dog and publishing a black and white photo online every day.